PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-06 07:29:48
+Last updated: 2024-04-06 07:30:21
-Random Quote: I am IRONBORN!
-I laugh at death.  -  Victarion Greyjoy
+Random Quote: Maybe the Big Bang is nothing more than God’s act of creation. -